shaack/bootstrap-input-spinner/README.md

 The attributes
-`min`, `max`, `step`, `stepMax`, `decimals`, `placeholder`, `required`, `disabled` and `class`

-are handled dynamically.
-The `class` attribute value is copied to the input-group and the resulting input element.
+`min`, `max`, `step`, `stepMax`, `decimals`, `placeholder`, `required`, `disabled` and `class` are handled dynamically.
+The `class` attribute value is dynamically copied to the input element.

+#### Sizing

+If the original elements class is set to `form-control-sm` of `form-control-lg` the class of the resulting input-group is dynamically set to `input-group-sm` or `input-group-lg`.

 ### Events